Skip to content

 7. Beverly Billingsly Borrows a Book by Alexander Stadler

 Beverly Billingsly goes to the library every Tuesday but this week is special because she is able to get her own library card.
 She loves her book, Dinosaurs of the Cretaceous Period, so much that she accidentally forgets to return it on time.
 Beverly gets pretty worried about it, so much so that her stomach is in a knot and she can’t eat chocolate cake.
 But the librarian, Ms. Del Rubio, is so nice; no overdue fees for just two days!
-AND she introduces Beverly to a new kid who is in her grade who also loves Dinosaurs of the Cretaceous Period.
+She introduces Beverly to a new kid who is in her grade who also loves Dinosaurs of the Cretaceous Period.
 And that is how the Piedmont Dinosaur Club began…all due to a superhero librarian who knows who likes what books and is in what grade at what school!
 Whew! [picture book, ages 3 and up]

 6. The Mysterious Tadpole by Steven Kellogg